visze/hyperSMURF/manual/examples_java.rst

 	clsHyperSMURF.setSeed(SEED);

 The next step will be the performance testing of hyperSMURF on the new generated imbalanced dataset.
 Therefore we will use a 5-fold cross-validation.
 To rerun this performance test using other classifiers we write everything into a new function :java:`classify(AbstractClassifier cls, Instances instances, int folds)`.
-The `classify` function will collect the predictions over all 5 folds in the `Evaluation` object which then can be used to print out the performance results.
+The `classify` function will collect the predictions over all 5 folds in the `Evaluation` object which then can be used to print out the overall performance results.
 Here is the complete `classify` function:

 .. code-block:: java